-Refer to the operator's manual.
-Read ALL operating instructions in the manual and learn the meaning of ALL safety signs on the machine.
+Read the operator's manual.
+Understand ALL operating instructions in the manual and understand ALL safety signs located on the machine.

-The best safety feature is an informed operator.
+The most important safety device on this equipment is an informed operator.

 Risk of serious injury or death if the engine is not shut off during maintenance procedures.